Calendar

 Searching & Search Results

-Since I published a fairly extensive evaluation of QV’s searching capabilities about a year ago based on QV2007, I will not go through it again (the interface has been improved, but it hasn’t changed functionally), except to make the general observations that search performance is noticeably slower in QV than in most of the Bible Study programs I’ve used, and the Subject Scripture Search tool introduced in QV2009 seems hardly more useful than opening a Nave’s window.
+Since I published a fairly extensive evaluation of QV’s searching capabilities in early 2009 based on QV2007, I will not go through it again (the interface has been improved, but it hasn’t changed functionally), except to make the general observations that search performance is noticeably slower in QV than in most of the Bible Study programs I’ve used, and the Subject Scripture Search tool introduced in QV2009 seems hardly more useful than opening a Nave’s window.
 However, the Analytical search tool is a pleasure to work with (Greek NT only, unfortunately), and the fuzzy logic search options mentioned in the earlier post work quite well.
 The Word List feature is also sensibly implemented

 Search results are displayed in a two-pane, explorer-like window, with the results occupying the left pane (which, curiously, is called Table of Contents, indicating that QV uses the same object to display both books and results).
 The right pane is blank until a result is selected in the TOC pane, at which point it shows that result in context.
 This context pane displays plain text, not "Bible" text, meaning all the right words are there, but "Bible" functionality – like Enhanced Copy, Add Annotation, Parallel View, etc. – is not available to the user.
 A button on the window’s toolbar to open up a new window of the corresponding book has been removed from the more recent versions, though you can double-click a result to open one.